watchbutdonotlearn/Discord-encrypter/README.md

 # Discord Encrypter
 A chrome extension that modifies Discord to have an encrypted chat function.
-As this is currently a work in progress, the settings page does not work.
-You have to hardcode the token and encryption key into the code yourself.
+Note that you will need to input your token and encryption key into the popup page of the extension before use.

 Coming soon:
-- Working settings page
 - Support for channels that are not direct messages
 - Support for multiple channels
 - Support for multiple encryption keys at once